MaxKorop/develops-today-test-tesk/README.md

 ## The Country Info App

-App was developed using
+App developed using

 - Backend: Nest.js
-- Frontend: React.js + Vite
+- Frontend: React.js + Vite, Redux, Recharts

 ### How to run